San Francisco to Los Angeles via Highway 101: The Scenic Route Locals Love

 Since I live in Northern California (NorCal as we call it), this list of places to stop is ordered from North to South.
 If you are traveling from South to North, just read from the bottom up.

-In some cases, your travel direction makes it is easier to stop at a point of interest.
+In some cases, your travel direction makes it easier to stop at a point of interest.
 I’ve noted these locations in the text below.
 However, you can access all stops from either direction.

 As you head south, San Jose is the first major city you pass through.
 Generally, you won’t stop here; after all, you just got on the road.